Interview Query

 9. Given a table of students and their SAT test scores, write a query to return the two students with the closest test scores with the score difference.

-If there are multiple students with the same minimum score difference, select the student name combination that is higher in the alphabet.
+If multiple students have the same minimum score difference, select the student name combination that is higher in the alphabet.

 scores table